vieteio/docs/docs/editor/index.md

 ---
 # Editor tutorial

-This tutorial shows how to use editor on example of DAO economic model modeling task.
+This tutorial demonstrates how to use an editor for a DAO economic model modeling task as an example.

-In context of DAO modeling task editor allows:
+In the context of the DAO modeling task, the editor enables:
-1. to describe general schema of DAO mechanics in a free mode
+1. To describe the general schema of DAO mechanics in a free form.

 <img src="./useCaseAndGovernance.png" alt="DAO general schema" width="400"/>

-2. to describe evaluation logic for metrics (for example token price) in a decomposable mode
+2. To describe the evaluation logic for metrics (for example, token price) in a decomposable manner.

 <img src="./metricEvaluation.png" alt="Metirc evaluation" width="400"/>

-3. to generate Python code for probabilistic modeling.
-The launched code will run modeling and display plots for selected metrics as the modeling result.
+3. To generate Python code for probabilistic modeling, which will run the modeling and display plots for selected metrics as the result of the modeling.

-Below we will walk through how to create schemas in the editor, and as a result, we will draw the schemas of the Freelance DAO project, fragments of which are in the screenshots above.
+ Consequently, we will depict the schemas of the Freelance DAO project, as illustrated by the fragments in the screenshots above.

 ## Create project

 <div style={{ width: '50%', float: 'left', clear: 'left' }}>
-To start draw a schema create a new project.
-Press button "Create project" a the top of the header.
+To commence the process of creating a schema, you will need to create a new project.
+To do so, simply press the "Create Project" button located at the top of the header.
 </div>

 <div style={{ width: '50%', float: 'right', clear: 'right' }}>